-These new litigations are a belated attempt on the part of the Government of Kazakhstan to avoid complying with its binding Energy Charter Treaty obligations which have now been confirmed by courts in six different jurisdictions (Sweden, Netherlands, Luxembourg, Italy, France and the United States).
+These new litigations are a belated attempt on the part of the Government of Kazakhstan to avoid complying with its binding Energy Charter Treaty obligations which have now been confirmed by courts in five different jurisdictions (Sweden, Luxembourg, Italy, France and the United States).

 However, these attempts by Kazakhstan are drawing an ever-increasing rebuke from various courts.
 Thus, a Washington, D.C. federal judge has recently admonished Kazakhstan and its legal team in unusually strong terms for failing to honor clear orders from the U.S. courts, in an attempt to avoid and delay discovery in the U.S. award enforcement proceedings.

 This strategy to delay the payment of the award and avoid the country’s obligations under the Energy Charter Treaty may come at a very high cost for Kazakhstan’s economy at a time when it seeks foreign investment more than ever.